rqlite/rqlite/DOC/CONSISTENCY.md

  * The node, while still part of the cluster, has fallen behind the Leader in terms of updates to its underlying database.
  * The node is no longer part of the cluster, and has stopped receiving Raft log updates.

 This is why rqlite offers selectable read consistency levels of _none_, _weak_, and _strong_.
-Each is explained below.
+Each is explained below, and examples of each are shown at the end of this document.

 ## None
 With _none_, the node simply queries its local SQLite database, and does not care if it's a Leader or Follower.
 This offers the fastest query response, but suffers from the potential issues listed above.